50 fun-packed things to do in the summer holidays

 Raid the recycling bin and turn all those old toilet rolls into craft opportunities.

-Have a doughtally lovely day whipping up a storm in the kitchen with these easy recipes for kids.
+Feeling a day indoors?
+Then why not have a doughtally lovely time whipping up a storm in the kitchen with these easy recipes for kids.

 And if the baking doesn't quite go to plan, treat yourselves to sweet treat of a delivery: afternoon tea brought to your doorstep!